deanne-julia-luis/docana-project-Expressive-Punctuation-Patterns/README.md

 ### Sentiment analysis

 We clustered the subreddits by sentiment mix using k-means clustering (see Picture 6).
 As a result, three clustered were created: a cluster with the dominant negative sentiment (r/AskReddti, r/politics and r/AdviceAnimals); a cluster with the dominant positive sentiment (r/legueoflegends and r/explainlikeiamfive) and a cluster with the subreddits in the middle between those two clusters (r/todayilearned, r/pics, r/atheism, r/pics, r/gaming and r/funny).
-If we compare the sentiment clusters with the distribution of punctuation frequencies across the subreddits, we can observe that there is no obvious correlation between the sentiment clustering and the punctuation use.

 ![EDA_Sentiment_Clusters_by_Subreddit](./figures/EDA_Sentiment_Clusters_by_Subreddit.png)

 Picture 6.
 Sentiment clusters by subreddit

 Our experiment with the sentiment prediction with and without punctuation shows that punctuation has a limited influence on sentiment classification.
-Punctuation changed the sentiment labels only in approximately 3% of cases.
+Punctuation changed the sentiment labels only in approximately 3% of ‘Flipped’ cases.
 We repeated the classification with the Random Forest Classifier using sentiment labels predicted with sentiments with punctuation and without.
 The overall accuracy with punctuation was 0.497 and without 0.481, giving the difference of 0.016 (see Picture 7).

 ![EDA_Overall_Accuracy_Comparison](./figures/EDA_Overall_Accuracy_Comparison.png)